reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ![Example feedback on BOM](../assets/error_bom_2.png){:.ifr .pop}

 Different suppliers use other product numbers, and different assemblers might get their components from various suppliers.
 Suppose an assembler identifies a problem with the product number.
 In that case, it might be worth checking if the column **MPN** really contains the manufacturers' product number and not the id from a supplier.
-In the example on the right, the BOM accidentally had a Digikey product number in the **MPN** column in lines two, three, and eight.
+In the example on the right, the BOM accidentally had a Digi-Key product number in the **MPN** column in lines two, three, and eight.
 Besides, if an assembler suggests the product number from a different supplier, it might save you some time and confusion down the road if you add a new column, e.g., for **MouserPN**.
 You might not need it immediately, but if you have the files open anyway and work through it, why not reduce future work.

 Always try to keep the description of the package in sync with the actual part number.
 In the above BOM, the items in lines six and seven were specified as 0603 packages, but the part number suggests that these are really 0402 packages.
 Wrong sized can lead to faulty orders and unexpected costs: if the smallest component is smaller than specified throughout the quotation process and can lead to unforeseen delays.